-This is also a way the contradiction of high art and commerce was negotiated: give a journalist exclusive access to your secret disgust for the public, thereby selling more tickets to your concerts to the people who identify with the elite, as connoisseurs who would be your friends if you knew them.
+Abell’s news item also demonstrates one way performers negotiated the contradiction of high art and commerce: give a journalist exclusive access to your secret disgust for the public, thereby selling more tickets to your concerts to the people who identify with the elite, as connoisseurs who would be your friends if you knew them.

 As written in Harry Graf Kessler’s journal on November 26, 1907:

 What is special of the age itself is the simultaneous saying ‘yes’ and ‘no’ to modern reality….they are the two sides of modernity….You cannot understand it if you only see the one side.